algo26-matthias/idna-convert/README.md

 // Include the class
 use Algo26\IdnaConvert\ToIdn;
 // Instantiate it, switching to IDNA 2003, the original, now outdated standard
-$IDN = new ToIdn(2008);
+$IDN = new ToIdn(2003);
-// Sth. containing the German letter ß
+// Something containing the German letter ß
 $input = 'meine-straße.example';
-// Encode it to its punycode presentation
+// Encode it to its punycode representation
 $output = $IDN->convert($input);
-// Output, what we got now
+// Output what we got now
 echo $output; // xn--meine-strae-46a.example

 // Switch back to IDNA 2008
-$IDN = new ToIdn(2003);
+$IDN = new ToIdn(2008);
-// Sth. containing the German letter ß
+// Something containing the German letter ß
 $input = 'meine-straße.example';
-// Encode it to its punycode presentation
+// Encode it to its punycode representation
 $output = $IDN->convert($input);
-// Output, what we got now
+// Output what we got now
 echo $output; // meine-strasse.example
 ```